dmccuk/devops_tools_course/terraform/README.md

 ````
 ### Step 1 - Create your first instance
-Lets check that your AWS credentials are working correctly by building just a straight VM from your AMI image you created in the previous lab.
+Lets check that your AWS credentials are working correctly in Terraform by building just a straight VM from your AMI image you created in the previous lab.

 Get your AMI-ID and follow these steps: